benjooom/lab5/README.md

 ### Deployment

+INSERT: how to change the IPs to run on your computers!?

+Run command to

+## Testing

 cd into kv/test/ and run go test
 1. go test -run=TestList
 2. go test -run=TestSet
 3. go test -run=TestSortedSet
 4. go test -run=TestMultiSet
 5. go test -run=TestCAS

-INSERT: how to change the IPs to run on your computers!?

-Run command to

-## Testing

-INSERT: how to run the testing script

 ## Demo